lucassaid/react-headless-agenda/README.md

   width="100"
 />
 # Headless agenda for react
 Completely unstyled components that help you to make your own agenda.
 Give it a try!
-It can look confusing at first but I really think you'll like it.
+It is really simple to use, and allows fully customization (the markup is all yours!).
+It might look confusing at first but I really think you'll like it.

 How it looks with some styling: